Ethel Hays: Transition to children's book illustration

-In 1938–1940, Hays worked for The Christian Science Monitor, drawing cartoons to accompany a series of poems called "Manly Manners."
+In 1938–1940, Hays worked for The Christian Science Monitor, drawing cartoons to accompany a series of poems called "Manly Manners".
 An instructional children's book collecting the feature was published.
 During this time her work was also featured on a twelve-month calendar (1939).
 These painted illustrations of children at play presaged in style and content the work of the next stage of her career.

 Hays had created art for books early in her professional career.
 Leaving newspaper comic strips behind, she began to work more extensively for children's book publishers, illustrating a variety of nursery rhymes, Christmas stories and alphabet books.
 Some of her more notable art was Raggedy Ann and Andy material for the Saalfield Publishing Company of Akron Ohio.
 Saalfield had secured the license from the Johnny Gruelle Company in 1944 to produce Raggedy Ann storybooks, coloring books, paper dolls and booklets.
 Most of the artwork fell to Hays, "whose exuberant, curvilinear style perfectly captured the whimsy and energy of Gruelle's characters".
 Having been trained in painting, she was well-suited for this type of full-color artwork.

 In the 1930s and 1940s, Hays illustrated Puzzle Pages for the publisher McCormick-Mathers of Wichita, Kansas.
 Puzzle Pages has been described as "a reading seatwork series" for schoolchildren.
 The workbook pages included sections for reading and writing, as well as words and pictures for cut-and-paste activities.
-Students might do coloring in Hays' illustrations.
+Students might do coloring in Hays's illustrations.
 The copyright on the series was renewed until at least the 1970s.

 Assessment and legacy

-Ethel Hays has been called "one of the more successful women cartoonists of the 1920s."
-Comics historian Trina Robbins wrote that Hays was "without a doubt the most brilliant of the women cartoonists influenced by Nell Brinkley."
+Ethel Hays has been called "one of the more successful women cartoonists of the 1920s".
+Comics historian Trina Robbins wrote that Hays was "without a doubt the most brilliant of the women cartoonists influenced by Nell Brinkley".
 Russell Patterson and John Held, Jr. have also been numbered among her early influences.
 The artist Roy Crane was influenced by Hays, especially in the drawing of beautiful women.
-Hays' ubiquitous newspaper illustrations helped promote the idea of the 1920s and 1930s fashion style known as the flapper.
+Hays's ubiquitous newspaper illustrations helped promote the idea of the 1920s and 1930s fashion style known as the flapper.

 She continued to produce newspaper and book illustrations for many years.
 One source says she retired from commercial art in the 1950s, while at least one other references work into the 1960s.
 She died in 1989, aged 97.